 To Wrap Up

 Can you still get this box if you sign up today?
-Yes, order now to receive the January box while stocks last.
+According to SketchBox's website, the cutoff to purchase the January box was December 21st, but you can still subscribe to get next month's box.

 What do you think of SketchBox?